How to Follow Up on a Job Application

 Wait two weeks.

-Although you may be eager to get your dream job, hiring managers typically need some time to receive and assess job applications before moving into the interview process.
+Although you may be eager to get your dream job, hiring managers typically need time to receive and assess job applications before moving into the interview process.
 Companies and hiring managers balance many moving parts during the hiring process.

 Generally, experts recommend waiting about two weeks before following up with potential employers.
 It may be tempting to reach out sooner, but waiting at least two weeks to follow up gives potential employers time to read and respond to your application.